AlePuglisi/ROV-Ricketts-ros2/README.md

 - Implement high-level algorithms for Visual Servo Control of the ROV Robotic Arm.
 - ...

 ...
-This is a lot just for a sEnvironmentingle person, :raised_hand_with_fingers_splayed: a big high five to anyone opening an issue for suggestions, ideas, or reviews. <br/>
+This is a lot just for a single person, :raised_hand_with_fingers_splayed: a big high five to anyone opening an issue for suggestions, ideas, or reviews. <br/>
 Feel free to [Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to contribute to this project.

 ## Step 0.
 Install and Set up ROS2 + Used ROS Packages